balinaanna/nyc-traffic-accidents/README.md

-# NYC Traffic Accidents (Jan–Aug 2020)
+# NYC Traffic Accidents (Jan-Aug 2020)

 ![Excel](https://img.shields.io/badge/Microsoft_Excel-217346?logo=microsoftexcel&logoColor=white)

+The project was developed as part of a personal portfolio initiative to practice end-to-end data analysis using real-world open data.
-An exploratory data analysis of motor vehicle collisions reported by the New York City Police Department (NYPD) between January and August 2020.
+It applies Excel-based analytics to identify trends, patterns, and potential risk factors in NYC motor vehicle collisions reported  between January and August 2020.

-This project focuses on identifying monthly trends, temporal patterns, high-risk locations, and common contributing factors.
+## Skills Demonstrated
+- **Data cleaning and wrangling** in Excel (formatting, handling missing values).
+- Feature engineering using **formulas** and **helper columns**.
+- Aggregation and analysis with **Pivot Tables** and **conditional formatting**.
+- **Visualization** with combo charts, bar charts, and heatmaps.
+- Analytical storytelling and insight communication through data.

 ## Dataset